-- Wash the metal using soapy water that is relatively hot
+- Wash the metal roofing with warm soapy water.

-- Rinse the metal accordingly and let it dry for a couple of hours
+- Rinse and let it dry for a couple of hours.

-- Remove attachments or handles in the metal that may become an obtrusion when sanding
+- Prepare the material for sanding by removing any attachments or handles that may become an obstruction when sanding.

-- Wipe the sanded surface with tack cloth when finished
+- Wipe the sanded surface with a tack cloth.

-- Apply the metal primer as directed in its canister.
-Make sure you cover the entire surface area of the object, working by sections from top to bottom
+- Apply the metal primer.
+Make sure you cover the entire surface area, working in sections from top to bottom.

-- If drips are starting to manifest, wipe it as soon as possible
+- If drips start to manifest, wipe them as soon as possible.

-- When dry, inspect the object if its surface is perfectly covered by the primer you just applied
+- Once dry, inspect if the surface is perfectly covered by the primer.

-- Let the paint dry as insisted by the instructions in the paint’s canister
+- Apply the metal paint following the instructions in the canister.

 - Inspect the layer of paint on the surface once fully dried.
 Add another layer of paint if necessary.